nikhathfirdose/100-days-of-code/r1-log.md

 **Day 2** : Feruary 8, 2020
 R1D2 : 1.
 Python coding on topics like lists, tuples and RegEx

-       2. Socisl App basic page done using ReactJS
+       2. Social App in progress
        3. API understanding on FreeCodeCamp